mattdmv/Trial-web-scraping-project/README.md

 # Trial-web-scraping-project
 + Web scraping project
-+ Data for Mrecedes-Benz SLR used car ads on autoscout.de were scraped
++ Data for Mrecedes-Benz SLR used car listings on autoscout.de were scraped
 + Data exported in .csv format

 **Packages used**: beautifulsoup, pandas, requests